Complete the mission

 My previous three attempts at the 24 hr format saw me stop short of the mark, all for different reasons.
 With a little over an hour to go, time enough for another lap, I stopped short at the Black Mountain Monster because I could not catch the first place women and the third place women could not catch me.

-The Buffalo Mountain Endurance Race in Tennessee was my first go-around in November of 2022.
+The Buffalo Mountain Endurance Race in Tennessee was my next go-around in November of 2022.
 I stopped 50 minutes shy of the 24-hour mark with 80 miles.
 I felt awful and completely exhausted.
 Turns out I had Covid.

 Then in November of 2023, I entered the Greensprings 24 Race.
 I pulled up after 75 miles and left about two hours on the clock.
 This time, it was a slightly worrisome pain in my chest that contributed to my decision.